Cambridge Museum of Technology: 1894, original equipment

-The museum's main attraction are two Hathorn Davey steam engines, one of which is fully operational and often runs on steam weekends.
-The purpose of these engines were to lift foul water (sewage and rain water) from the sump immediately below it to the sewage farm at Milton, the total lift being about 43 ft.
+The museum's main attractions are two Hathorn Davey steam engines, one of which is fully operational and often runs on steam weekends.
+The purpose of these engines was to lift foul water (sewage and rain water) from the sump immediately below it to the sewage farm at Milton, the total lift being about 43 ft.
 These engines were designed to pump 250,000 gallons of sewage per hour, a job which they undertook until 1968, when a new electric engine house was built adjacent to the station, although this site shut down in 1994.

 The chimney shaft is 175 ft. in height, octagonal with square base, lined with; fire-bricks for a height of 50 ft., and is 6 ft.
 6 in. internal diameter at the top.

 In 1992 the chimney was laddered by Fred Dibnah, who undertook painting and pointing repairs and was featured in a BBC programme.

 The building now used as the print shop was built as a public health disinfector in about 1900.
-Waste steam was used for sterilising bed linen and clothing from municipal hospitals and old people's homes and latterly a workshop for the pumping station.
+Waste steam was used for sterilising bed linen and clothing from municipal hospitals and old people's homes, and latterly a workshop for the pumping station.